TBradfordSprague/GettingCleaningDataProject/CodeBook.md

 # How to Run the Script #
 ==========================
-Note: For easier reading load into RStudio and click "Preview HTML" or open the HTML version of this file.
+Note: For easier reading, read from GitHub or load this file into RStudio and click "Preview HTML."

 Place the script in R's current working directory and "source"" it with R.

-- If the zip archive is stored in DataArchive.zip in that directory, the download will be skipped.
+- If a "UCI HAR Dataset" subdirectory is in the working directory, the download and zip extraction step will be skipped.

-- If a "UCI HAR Dataset" subdirectory is in the working directory, the zip extraction step will be skipped.
+- If the zip archive is stored in "DataArchive.zip" or "getdata_projectfiles_UCI HAR Dataset" in the working directory, the download will be skipped.

 - These "skips"" reduce time and load on the server if the script is run multiple times.